voedger/voedger-internals/server/design/sequences.md

 - **Prolonged Startup Times**: During command processor initialization, a resource-intensive "recovery process" must read and process the entire PLog to determine the last used sequence numbers.
 This causes significant startup delays that worsen as event volume grows.

-The proposed redesign tackles these issues through intelligent caching, background updates, and optimized storage mechanisms that maintain sequence integrity while dramatically improving resource utilization and responsiveness.
+The proposed redesign addresses these issues through intelligent caching, background updates, and optimized storage mechanisms that maintain sequence integrity while dramatically improving resource utilization and responsiveness.

 ## Solution overview